refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### Papers or blogs

-* The nature review on deep learning: Yann LeCun,Yoshua Bengio, Geoffrey Hinton. [paper](https://www.nature.com/articles/nature14539.pdf)
+* The nature review on deep learning: Yann LeCun,Yoshua Bengio, Geoffrey Hinton: [paper](https://www.nature.com/articles/nature14539.pdf)
+* A list of papers related with ML and physics: [list](https://physicsml.github.io/papers.html)
 * See corresponding references links in the main text for other papers (note some of the links require you have access to certain academic journals).